|

 7: 30 pm - Leave the

-Visitors Information Station at 9000 ft
+summit and return to Visitors Information Station at 9000 ft

 to rejoin group for VIP star gazing.